 ANNs resemble but are not identical to, the human brain functions.
 The set of inputs sets off a chain reaction of neurons in the hidden layers that cause outputs to be selected.
 By changing weights and biases within the hidden layer, the ANN is “trained” to output the correct answer by matching numerous latent features.
 The mechanics of training is beyond the scope of this blog post, so I will provide a link to an independent article with all the fine-grain details.
 When adequately trained, an ANN can correctly output the proper response to inputs not previously seen.

 Neural networks are designed to latent features.
 They interpret sensory data through a kind of machine perception, labeling, or raw clustering input.
 So how does this all relate to computer vision?

 Computer vision allows a machine to “see” objects and their environment, much like a human sees.
 Machines mimic human visual perception and reasoning skills.
 Computer vision is an image or video analysis; it creates knowledge inference from digital images or videos.
 However, what is trivial for humans can be extremely complicated for machines.

-For example, identifying one object as a car and another as a bike is a trivial task for a human who can draw from years, literally their entire life, of background information.
+For example, identifying one object like a car and another as a bike is a trivial task for a human who can draw from years (literally an entire life) of background information.
 A machine starts as a blank slate and must be trained to make these distinctions.
 Training makes use of deep learning techniques, as discussed in the section above.